-- For the acquire-release model, the memory order is chosen as follows: - a read operation uses the acquire order (std::memory_order_acquire) - a write operation uses the release order (std::memory order release) - a read-modify-write operation uses one of the orders allowed for read and write operations, or the acquire-release order (std::memory_order_acq_rel), which results in read acquire and write - No total ordering exists on all writes to all atomic objects (unlike in the sequentially-consistent model). - Consequently, threads do not necessarily have to agree on the relative order in which different atomics objects are modified. - A write-release operation W synchronizes with a read-acquire operation that reads the value stored by W. - The acquire-release model is useful for situations that involve pairwise synchronization of threads, such as with mutexes. - With the acquire-release model, it is often still possible to reason about code behavior without too much difficulty.
+- For the acquire-release model, the memory order is chosen as follows: - a read operation uses the acquire order (std::memory_order_acquire) - a write operation uses the release order (std::memory_order_release) - a read-modify-write operation uses one of the orders allowed for read and write operations, or the acquire-release order (std::memory_order_acq_rel), which results in read acquire and write release. - No total ordering exists on all writes to all atomic objects (unlike in the sequentially-consistent model). - Consequently, threads do not necessarily have to agree on the relative order in which different atomics objects are modified. - A write-release operation W on an atomic object M synchronizes with a read-acquire operation on M that reads the value written by W (or a value written by the release sequence headed by W). - The acquire-release model is useful for situations that involve pairwise synchronization of threads, such as with mutexes. - With the acquire-release model, it is often still possible to reason about code behavior without too much difficulty.